ivanvanderbyl/flood-simple-form/README.md

 - `on-submit`: Fires when form is submitted, either by submit button or other enter key press.
 The first parameter sent to the action handler is an object containing only the changed attributes.
 - `on-change`: Fires when any form value changes.
 The supplied paramters are the `attr` which changed, and its current `value`.
-- `on-validate`: Similar to `on-change`, except only fires based on the validation life-cycle.

 ## Form Controls